centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 On the first page, the report shows the total number of datastores available on the cluster.
 Included are average usage of space, expressed in percentage and bytes, the last usage value for the selected period and allocated space for all datastores.
-The evoution of these three values is shown in comparison to the previous period.
+The evolution of these three values is shown in comparison to the previous period.

 ![image](../assets/reporting/guide/available-reports/VMWare-Cluster-Performances-1-page1_1.png)